pydata/xarray/doc/tutorial.rst

-You also can select and drop an explicit list of variables by using the :py:meth:`~xray.Dataset.select_vars` and :py:meth:`~xray.Dataset.drop_vars` methods to return a new ``Dataset``. `select_var` automatically includes the relevant indexes:
+You also can select and drop an explicit list of variables by using the :py:meth:`~xray.Dataset.select_vars` and :py:meth:`~xray.Dataset.drop_vars` methods to return a new ``Dataset``. `select_vars` automatically includes the relevant coordinates:

 .. ipython:: python

     ds.select_vars('abc')

-If an index name is given as an argument to `drop_vars`, it also drops all variables that use that index:
+If an dimension name is given as an argument to `drop_vars`, it also drops all variables that use that dimension:

 .. ipython:: python